code-metrics-project/code-metrics/docs/README.md

 ## Design and build

-This documentation is intended for consumption by Code Metrics project maintainers.
+This documentation is intended for consumption by CodeMetrics project maintainers.

 - [Developer documentation](./dev/README.md)
 - [Standards and patterns](./dev/standards_patterns.md)